 5. Learn how to expand your blog audience.

 Blogs, when done consistently, tend to increase reach as content piles up.
 But without knowing visitor traffic patterns, you might fail to identify which of your content receives most visits or engagements — a guide that could have given you what topic to write next.
-Generating a few hundred visitors a month yields too low revenue, while a blog which has a few hundred thousand visits a month is attractive to advertisers whose aim is to get their products or services reach to more people.
+Generating a few hundred visitors a month yields too low revenue, while a blog that has a few hundred thousand visits a month is attractive to advertisers whose aim is to get their products or services to reach more people.